Modern Persian Prose Literature

 After an introduction covering the changes in Persian literary prose in the nineteenth century and the early moves towards the simplification of the ornate classical style, the module examines the adoption of new genres and styles under Western influence, the tendency towards colloquialism, treatment of political and social issues and the development of these trends up to recent times.
-The set texts are selected from a range of fictional literature in the form of short stories, representative extracts from novels, and non-fictional pieces such as essays, articles in literary journals, biographies and relevant works of social and political analysis.
+The set texts are selected from a range of fictional literature in the form of short stories and representative extracts from novels.

 Objectives and learning outcomes of the module